Agent integration

 Categories and the agent lifecycle

-The five anchor categories map to a session timeline:
+The six anchor categories map to a session timeline:

 CategoryWhenWho reads it